Nino Manfredi: Later career

 Following his last film as director (Portrait of a Woman, Nude) and two commercial hit films starred alongside Renato Pozzetto (Heads I Win, Tails You Lose and Questo e Quello), in the 1980s, Manfredi significantly slowed his cinema activities.

-In 1983, he debuted as author with the book Proverbi e altre cose romanesche, while in 1984, he signed his first work as playwright and stage director (Viva gli sposi), an activity in which he gradually focused.
+In 1983, he debuted as an author with the book Proverbi e altre cose romanesche, while in 1984, he signed his first work as playwright and stage director (Viva gli sposi), an activity in which he gradually focused.
 In 1990 he received a David di Donatello career award.
-In 1992, after having first accepted to be a candidate at the elections with the Pannella List, he withdrawn the candidature to not give up his artistic commitments.
+In 1992, after having first accepted to be a candidate at the elections with the Pannella List, he withdrew his candidature to not give up his artistic commitments.
 In 1993, during the shooting of Un commissario a Roma, he suffered a hypoxia which compromised his memory functions.
 Starting from Un commissario a Roma his popularity revamped thanks to a series of successful RAI TV-series and miniseries, notably Linda e il brigadiere.

 Last role and death

 Manfredi's last role was Galapago, an almost mute stranger with no memory in Miguel Hermoso's Spanish drama film The End of a Mystery.
 On 7 July 2003, a few months after the release of the film, he was struck by a cerebral infarction in his home in Rome.
 In August, he received a Career Bianchi Prize at the Venice Film Festival.
-In September, an improvement allowed him to return home, but in December, he was hit by a new cerebral hemorrhage.
+In September, an improvement allowed him to return home, but in December, he was hit by a new cerebral haemorrhage.
 After spending six months in a continuous alternation of improvements and deteriorations, he died on 4 June 2004, aged eighty-three years old.